Ballast Bank Park

-Aerial view of Ballast Bank Park from the Friary Gardens, Inverkeithing.

 Ballast Bank Park is a public park in the town of Inverkeithing in Fife, Scotland.

-Located on the banks of Inverkeithing Bay on the Firth of Forth, the park is host to the annual Inverkeithing Highland Games, as well as other community events.
+Located on the banks of Inverkeithing Bay on the Firth of Forth, the park is host to the annual Inverkeithing Highland Games, as well as other community events and sports teams.

 History

 The park takes its name from deposits of ballast stones from ships entering Inverkeithing Bay in the 18th and 19th centuries, which gradually built up and became known as the ballast bank.

-Houses were built around the park by Sir Robert Preston in the 1820s, and the bridge to the park over the Keithing Burn was built in 1821.
+Houses were built around the park by Sir Robert Preston in the 1820s, and Commercial Road Bridge - linking the park to Inverkeithing town over the Keithing Burn - was built in 1821.

+The park has been the home ground of football clubs.
+Between 1973 and 1989, Ballast Bank was the home ground of Jubilee Athletic F.C..
+The park was the host of Inverkeithing Hillfield Swifts F.C. between 2000 and 2021, and the club still uses the park for training.

 Community events

 Since 1971, Ballast Bank Park has been host to the Inverkeithing Highland Games, an event dating back to 1646.
 As of 2025, Inverkeithing's music festival, Divit Fest, is held at Ballast Bank park in August.
 An annual community firework display is held at the park on 5 November each year.